Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Many recent studies now show that mental health is linked with risk factors for cardiovascular diseases even before diagnosing a psychiatric disorder and during treatment.
 The connection is two-directional (each can lead to the other).
 The link can be through biological pathways and unhealthy lifestyle choices.

 For example, long periods of stress and depression can cause physiological effects on the body.
-Effects may include:
+The effects may include:

 These effects may cause calcium to build up in the arteries, leading to metabolic and heart diseases over time.